-Mr. M. says on the subject of elders, &#8220;At most we can only guess that their installation was accompanied with the imposition of hands: finally, no positive measure was taken to render this institution permanent&#8230; The meaning of so marked an indifference is evident, when we remember that the fundamental corruption of Christianity was to be the
+Mr. M. says on the subject of elders, "At most we can only guess that their installation was accompanied with the imposition of hands: finally, no positive measure was taken to render this institution permanent ... .
+The meaning of so marked an indifference is evident, when we remember that the fundamental corruption of Christianity was to be the

-| We can sum up the substance of this work in a few sentences.
-Having quoted many passages, Mr. M. says, page 63, &#8220;One asks oneself, Where is the regular ministry?
+¦ We can sum up the substance of this work in a few sentences.
+Having quoted many passages, Mr. M. says, page 63, "One asks oneself, Where is the regular ministry?
 The fact is, there is none, in the ordinary sense of the word.
-A body of men set apart for public religious instruction would have been an innovation totally opposed, even to the ideas of the Jews in apostolic times, and still more to those of Christians.&#8221;And page 65, &#8220;Let people shew me one single ordination, then I will believe all the others.
-To say that some of these men had miraculous gifts makes no difference to the question.&#8221; And again, page 144, &#8220;I *regard then all nomination of the ministers of the word as an infringement on the divine order*.&#8221; (Mr. M.&#8217;s italics.) &#8220;One may put oneself on the ground of divine right or of human order.
-It may be the Anglican priest in white, or the &#8216;inevitable man in black,&#8217; or again, the Dissenting minister slipping in as if smuggled in *under the cloak of the biblical elder.* All nomination for speaking in worship is an evil.&#8221; It appears that Mr. M. does not attach much importance at least to infringements on divine order.
+A body of men set apart for public religious instruction would have been an innovation totally opposed, even to the ideas of the Jews in apostolic times, and still more to those of Christians." <p>And page 65, "Let people shew me one single ordination, then I will believe all the others.
+To say that some of these men had miraculous gifts makes no difference to the question."
+And again, page 144 "I *regard then all nomination of the ministers of the word as an infringement on the divine order*."
+(Mr. M.'s italics.)
+"One may put oneself on the ground of divine right or of human order.
+It may be the Anglican priest in white, or the 'inevitable man in black,' or again, the Dissenting minister slipping in as if smuggled in *under the cloak of the biblical elder*.
+All nomination for speaking in worship is an evil."
+It appears that Mr. M. does not attach much importance at least to infringements on divine order.

 {151}

-transformation of these officers into an order of priests, resting its pretensions on apostolical succession.|
+transformation of these officers into an order of priests, resting its pretensions on apostolical succession.¦

 It is certain in effect that the word does not contain one word about the imposition of hands, so far as being laid on elders is concerned.
 What precious care is that which God takes of His Church, and that in all times!
 According to the customs of those times I have little doubt that hands were laid on the elders; but the Holy Ghost, who foresees everything, and who knows what He ought to say and what He ought to omit, carefully avoided stating it (and for my part I have no doubt that the reason given by Mr. M. is the true one, as also for that which concerns the virgin Mary).
 The Spirit of God, I say, avoided carefully giving a statement as to the imposition of hands on elders, in the inspired word, our one and only guide; and now, in contempt of His wisdom and goodness, men try to impose upon us the thing which God in His goodness, has taken care to pass over in silence, in that which He has preserved for us and handed down for the blessing of the Church in all times.